nicobou/satie/INSTALL-SC.md

 ~~~~

 ### HRTF data resources
 Each option depends on a corresponding set of HRTF data.
-Satie provides submodules with copies of these databases, which will be installed automatically when using the `git clone --recursive` flag.
+SATIE provides submodules with copies of these databases, which will be installed automatically when using the `git clone --recursive` flag.
 For more information on the subject:

 [ATK] (http://www.ambisonictoolkit.net/documentation/supercollider)